A Holistic Nurse’s Guide to Creating a Healing Space at Home

 The body responds to light in very real ways.
 Exposure to natural light supports circadian rhythm, which influences sleep, immune function, and hormonal balance.
 Even a few minutes of sunlight each day can help the body remember its rhythm.

 I often noticed my father naturally orienting toward the light.
 Sitting quietly, not doing anything, just being with it.
-These moments seemed to restore something that could not be forced.
+These moments seemed to restore something that could not be seen.

 Support with sound

-I play low level mantra music or solfeggio frequencies in the background.
+I often play low level mantra music or solfeggio frequencies in the background.

 I also keep a simple sound machine in the room.
 The gentle consistency of sound can help settle the nervous system and soften the edges of an unfamiliar environment.